borismus/webvr-boilerplate/README.md

 renders in monocular view by default, or side-by-side binocular view when in VR mode.

-The polyfill and boilerplate are also available via bower.
+The polyfill and boilerplate are also available via npm.
 Easy install:

-    bower install webvr-boilerplate
+    npm install webvr-boilerplate

 ## Features and known issues